 “I’m only looking.”

-Compare how you are being loved to how you are loving.
+Pay more attention to how you are being loved than to how you are loving.

 Don’t submit to your spouse.

 Don’t talk with your partner about your relationship.

 “I would never be unfaithful.”

 Use often “should” when speaking of your spouse or your relationship.